Resizing, Rotating, Transforming, & Aligning Layers

 Once you are finished rotating, double click on the layer to release it or click ‘Apply’ in the palette.

 To free transform, use Layer ▸ Rotate and Transform ▸ Scale and Rotate (⌘⇧T).
 Uncheck the ‘keep proportions’ box in the inspector palette.
 You can now change the width and height of your layer independently of one another in the inspector or using the on-canvas controls.

 Select the layer you wish to modify in the layers list.
 Choose Layer ▸ Rotate and Transform ▸ Perspective Transform.
 A box will appear around your layer.
 With perspective transform you will not be able to rotate your layer, although you will still be able to move it around by clicking and dragging.
 Drag any corner of the layer using the on-canvas controls.

 Instead of the points moving with each other, they will move independently creating the look of perspective.
-This is useful if you want your image to look like it is pasted onto an item in perspective.
+This is useful if you want your image to look like it is pasted onto a curved item.

 Flipping a Layer Horizontally & Vertically

 Layers can be flipped horizontally or vertically by selecting Layer ▸ Rotate and Transform ▸ Flip Layer Horizontal or Flip Layer Vertical.
 If you go to Layer ▸ Rotate and Transform ▸ Scale and Rotate (⌘⇧T), there are buttons in the inspector palette.
 This will flip the individual layer on either the 'x' or the 'y' axis.

 Offset and Wrap Layer